-If finalized, 10-year free agent contract would be biggest in baseball history
+10-year free-agent contract is biggest in baseball history

 With their city's long-suffering fans desperate for a winner, the rebuilding San Diego Padres delivered their splashiest free agent signing ever by agreeing with all-star infielder Manny Machado on a 10-year, $300-million US deal.

-Machado's agreement would be the second-largest in baseball history behind Giancarlo Stanton's 13-year, $325-million deal signed with the Miami Marlins ahead of the 2015 season.
+Machado's contract is the second-largest in baseball history behind Giancarlo Stanton's 13-year, $325-million deal signed with the Miami Marlins ahead of the 2015 season.
 Among free agents it tops Alex Rodriguez's 10-year, $275-million pact with the New York Yankees from 2008-17.

 That won't matter a bit to Padres fans, who have never celebrated a World Series title and were keeping their fingers crossed in recent days as it became apparent that their team, with a mostly sad-sack history stretching back a half-century, actually had a chance at landing Machado, who is only 26.